unchained-capital/blocksci-ansible-role/README.md

 Requirements
 ------------

-Requires Python 3 and Ubuntu 16.04
+* Requires Python 3 and Ubuntu 16.04

+* CMake
+The Blocksci install also requires cmake version 3.7 or above.
+Since Apt currently does not have an updated cmake this role also contains tasks to install cmake 3.11.0 in usr/local/bin.
+However, those tasks will not run if there is already a copy of cmake in usr/local/bin, this is to prevent any dependency problems in the users stack.

 Example Playbook
 ----------------